jitbit/AspNetSaml/README.md

 	var samlResponse = new Response(samlCertificate, Request.Form["SAMLResponse"]);

 	// 3.
 DONE!
-	if (samlResponse.IsValid()) //all good
+	if (samlResponse.IsValid()) //all good?
 	{
 		//WOOHOO!!! the user is logged in
 		var username = samlResponse.GetNameID(); //let's get the username

-		//user has been authenticated
+		//the user has been authenticated
 		//now call context.SignInAsync() for ASP.NET Core
 		//or call FormsAuthentication.SetAuthCookie() for .NET Framework
 		//or do something else, like set a cookie or something...